spiraldb/ziggy-pydust/docs/guide/classes.md

     --8<-- "test/test_classes.py:properties"
     ```

+In the second example, the `greeting` property takes `*const Self` as a first parameter providing it direct
+access to the outer struct.
+This is a convenience when implementing typically getter-only properties.

 ## Instance Attributes

 Attributes are similar to properties, except they do not allow for custom getters and setters.